itea-dev/ng-thingsboard/README.md

 # NgThingsboard

-Thingsboard UI built with latest Angular 8.
+The goal of this project is to create an alternative pwa for the Thingsboard IoT platform using the latest Angular 8.

 ![Screenshot 1](login-page.png)